verge-io/docs/docs/implementation-guide/installation-guide.md

 2. Verify the new nodes were added successfully without errors
 3. Start deploying VMs and containers!

-> Note: "Root key" errors in the logs during node installation are normal and can be ignored
+!!! note ""Root key" errors in the logs during node installation are normal and can be ignored"

 ## Troubleshooting & Support